temporalio/samples-typescript/snippets/README.md

-# Hello World
+# Snippets

-This is the default project that is scaffolded out when you run `npx @temporalio/create@latest ./myfolder`.

-The [Hello World Tutorial](https://docs.temporal.io/typescript/hello-world/) walks through the code in this sample.
+This project is for making sure code snippets we use in the docs that don't fit in other samples compile and run.

+- [`client.ts`](./src/client.ts) sets a Workflow Retry Policy
+- [`workflows.ts](./src/workflows.ts) sometimes fails by throwing an `ApplicationFailure`

 ### Running this sample